 Other items you’ll need from your kitchen include well-padded pot holders or gloves, any tools for checking temperatures baking utensils, foil if needed, and of course, the items to be baked.

 Prepare the Grill:

-In order to use your grill as an oven you need to turn direct heat into indirect heat.
+In order to use your grill as an oven, you need to turn direct heat into indirect heat.
 Grills vary so the first few times you’ll need to figure out what will work best with your grill.
 Patience helps here.
 But the payoff makes it worth the time.
 Consider starting with simple baked goods such as cookies, brownies, biscuits, fruit crisps, and pizza.
-Once you have the temperature and technique managed, you’ll want to use your grill for breads, cakes and pies, too.
+Once you have the temperature and technique managed, you’ll want to use your grill for bread, cakes, and pies, too.

-Now, imagine that aroma imbedded in your chocolate chip cookies or your apple dessert pie.
-While that may be memorable, it’s not so happily so.
+Now, imagine that aroma embedded in your chocolate chip cookies or your apple dessert pie.
+While that may be memorable, it’s not so happy so.

 And that is why you need to clean your grill thoroughly before baking in it.
 Clean the grates, of course.
 And also wipe down the other inside surfaces.
 Indeed, tiny particles drift about while your food is roasting.
 Those odors and particles provide nothing good to your baked goods.

 Turn on the Grill, Adjust the Temperature